MatthieuFra/jsPsychPDS/index.md

 [<b>[Code]</b>](https://github.com/MatthieuFra/jsPsychPDS/tree/main/demos-tasks/preference-estimation) [<b>[Demo]</b>](./demos-tasks/preference-estimation/experiment-demo.html)

+TO ADD / NOT CURRENTLY AVAILABLE

 <b><i>Preference ratings</i></b>

 [<b>[Code]</b>](https://github.com/MatthieuFra/jsPsychPDS/tree/main/demos-tasks/preference-estimation) [<b>[Demo]</b>](./demos-tasks/preference-estimation/experiment-demo.html)

+TO ADD / NOT CURRENTLY AVAILABLE

 > Preference data can be collected with various experimental methods:
 In a paired preference comparison task, participants are presented with all the possible pairs of stimuli, one at a time,